stevedonovan/gentle-intro/src/3-filesystem.md

   - program ran, but was not successful - non-zero exit code
   - program ran, with zero exit code.
 Success!

-By default, we get the program's output, since its standard output and standard error is still going to the terminal.
+By default, the program's standard output and standard error streams go to the terminal.

 Often we are very interested in capturing that output, so there's the `output` method.